tidiview/grav-plugin-markdown-rubytext/README.md

 This plugin will not work without at least one space before: `space` + `{r}日本語{/r:にほんご}` in the markdown file.

 ## future development:
-to make possible the same uotput without any `space` before the regular expression.
+to make possible the same output without any `space` before the regular expression.